dveo26/customer-Churn/README.md

 ## Data Overview

-[cite_start]The analysis is based on the `Customer_Data.csv` file[cite: 1], which contains various attributes of customers.
-The dataset includes information on customer demographics, account details, and the services they use. [cite_start]The `SQL Queries.docx` file [cite: 2] contains queries used for initial data exploration.
+1.The analysis is based on the `Customer_Data.csv` file, which contains various attributes of customers.
+2.The dataset includes information on customer demographics, account details, and the services they use.
+3.The `SQL Queries.docx` file [cite: 2] contains queries used for initial data exploration.

 The dataset contains **31 columns** and a substantial number of customer records, providing a rich source of information for churn analysis.